Welcome back to the Celtics season tipoff countdown!

 On This Date

 That concludes today’s Countdown to Celtics Tipoff.
-Make sure to be back here tomorrow as the clock continues to tick towards the 2018-19 season!
+Make sure to check back here tomorrow as the clock continues to tick towards the 2018-19 season!